How do I talk to a banker:

 Talking to a banker has never been easy.
 Sometimes it even seems like a trip to the Dentist or something.
 One thing to remember, though, is that bankers want you to come in and ask for loans.
 It’s how they make their living.
-But they do have a certain set of circumstances they are looking for that will help them decide if you are a safe risk for lending to.
+But they do have a certain set of circumstances they are looking for that will help them decide if you are a safety risk for lending to.

 You can help them by painting the kind of picture they want to see.
-Here are a few steps you can take to help ensure your banker sees want you want him to see.
+Here are a few steps you can take to help ensure your banker sees want you to want him to see.

 What are good questions to ask a banker?

 Show your banker that your company owns some tangible assets such as real estate or other property.
 Even if you have the weak cash flow or aren’t quite as creditworthy as other businesses.
 Many times hotels, brick, and mortar retailers, restaurants, and manufacturers will get a second look from banks, while companies such as IT providers that many times don’t have collateral won’t.
 When you add in strong sales plus collateral, you’ve got the best chance of landing a loan.

 It also helps to be in any industry or field that is traditionally known for paying back its debts.
 Even with little collateral, data shows that consulting companies and professional, scientific, and technical services companies are among the top industries most likely to pay back debts.